Category Archives: Russian Royals

 Alexander Alexandrovich, Tsarevich of Russia in 1865; Credit – Wikipedia

 After his brother’s death, Alexander began to receive instruction in law and political science from Konstantin Pobedonostsev, a professor of civil law at Moscow State University.
 Pobedonostsev was very conservative and denounced democracy, trial by jury, and freedom of the press.
 He had a profound influence on Alexander for the remainder of his life.
-Tsesarevich Alexander’s political philosophy was the opposite of that of his liberal father, Alexander II.
-Emperor Alexander II is known as the most reforming tsar since Peter the Great.
+Tsesarevich Alexander’s political philosophy was the opposite of his liberal father, Alexander II.
+Emperor Alexander II was the most reforming emperor since Peter the Great.
 His foremost accomplishment was the emancipation of the serfs in 1861.
 In addition, Alexander II reorganized the judicial system, established local self-government called Zemstvo, instituted universal military service in which sons of the rich and the poor were required to serve, ended some of the privileges of the nobility, and promoted higher education in the universities.

 Alexander Alexandrovich, Tsarevich of Russia and Princess Dagmar of Denmark engagement postcard; Credit – Wikipedia

 In June 1866, while on a visit to Copenhagen, Denmark, Alexander proposed to his deceased brother’s fiancée, Princess Dagmar of Denmark, whose family nickname was Minnie.
 Minnie converted to Russian Orthodoxy and received the name Maria Feodorovna.
 Alexander and Minnie were married on November 9, 1866, in the Grand Church of the Winter Palace in St. Petersburg.
-After the wedding festivities, the newlyweds moved into the Anichkov Palace in St. Petersburg where they were to live for the next 15 years.
+After the wedding festivities, the newlyweds moved into the Anichkov Palace in St. Petersburg where they would live for the next 15 years.
 In addition, they spent time at their summer villa Livadia Palace in the Crimean Peninsula.

 Wedding of Grand Duke Alexander Alexandrovich and Maria Feodorovna; Credit – Wikipedia